idebeijer/gameserver-operator/README.md

 ## Overview

-GameServer Operator provides a single Kubernetes API for deploying and managing more than 270 game servers through [LinuxGSM](https://linuxgsm.com/).
-A `GameServer` custom resource defines the game, storage, and networking while the operator handles container lifecycle, configuration, and service exposure.
+GameServer Operator is a Kubernetes CRD controller that provides a declarative way to deploy and manage game servers via [LinuxGSM](https://linuxgsm.com/).
+With a `GameServer` custom resource, you define the game, storage layout, and networking, while the operator takes care of orchestration.

+Couldn't this be done with a Helm chart?
+Maybe, but the operator pattern provides more flexibility and extensibility.
+And since it's built with future features in mind (like automated mod installs, backups, updates, CLI/web UI, etc.), an operator seems like a better fit.

 ## Features